Hands-on Bayesian Neural Networks -- a Tutorial for Deep Learning Users

-$A_x$ can contain as few as a single element, as long as it is re-sampled for each optimization iteration.
-This greatly simplifies Equation (\ref{eq:augmentedtraining}), especially when distributions from the exponential family are used to build the stochastic model.
+When training using a Monte-Carlo-based estimate of the loss, $A_x$ can contain as few as a single element as long as it is resampled for each optimization iteration.
+This greatly simplifies the evaluation of Equation \eqref{eq:augmentedtraining}.

-An extension of this approach works in the context of semi-supervised learning where one adds a training cost to encourage consistency of predictions under augmentation \cite{xieArxiv19,sohn2020fixmatch}, where unlabeled data is used to build the samples for the consistency term.
-Note that this does not add labelling to the unlabeled examples.
-It adds a term to encourage consistency between the labels for an unlabeled data and its augmentation.
+An extension of this approach works in the context of semi-supervised learning.
+The prior can be designed to encourage consistency of predictions under augmentation \cite{xieArxiv19,sohn2020fixmatch}, using unlabeled data to build the samples for the consistency condition, as defined in Equation \eqref{eq:consistentprior}.
+Note that this does not add labeling to the unlabeled examples but only adds a term to encourage consistency between the labels for an unlabeled data point and its augmentation.